dexterdley/MorphSet/README.md

-# Implementation of facial morphing and affect augmentation, MorphSet
+# Implementation of facial morphing and affect augmentation: MorphSet
 Augmenting categorical emotion datasets with dimensional affect labels using face morphing

 # Requirements